Aka5h-14/Khelo-Satta/README.md

 4. **Set up environment variables:**

-    Create a .env file in the backend directory and add the necessary environment variables
+    Create a .env file in the backend directory and add the necessary environment variables PORT (for express server)
+      MONGO_URL (mongo db url)
+      SESSIONS_SEC (secret of express sessions)

-5. **Run the development server:**
+6. **Run the development server:**

 - Frontend: